Security Awareness Training

 Are your awareness tests virtually the same as every other company on the block — even though most of them are in completely different sectors?
 And even if you’re not making these common mistakes, are you confident you are getting the maximum value out of your security training budget?

-To get the most out of your awareness training you must continually evaluate the risks your organisation faces, then give staff engaging, focused training that covers off those risks.
+To get the most out of your awareness training you must continually evaluate the risks your organization faces, then give staff engaging, focused training that covers off those risks.
 That way you can be sure you’re not burning through employee time and cyber budget on generic training while the real threats walk right through the front door.

-To target that training – and take its impact to the next level – start with a simple evaluation of incidences that have affected your company.
-These can include data breaches, near-misses and examples of carelessness or negligence.
+To target that training — and take its impact to the next level — start with a simple evaluation of incidences that have affected your company.
+These can include data breaches, near-misses, and examples of carelessness or negligence.
 That kind of assessment should provide a clearer picture of what threats are most likely to hit you the hardest.
 In broad strokes:

 While this kind of high-level assessment is a great start, there are more in-depth tools available to pinpoint which risks you should address and when.

 Depending on the sector you are in, you may decide that following a standard maturity model would be enough to meet your security needs.
 Maturity models are a very useful strategic tool.
 They can help you set up capabilities, controls and enable companies to meet specific cybersecurity standards.
-Measures such as Australia’s Essential Eight, New Zealand’s Capability model and industry-specific programs can shape both your overall cybersecurity posture and inform your training priorities.
-But they are no substitute for a precise risk assessment for your organisation.
+Measures such as Australia’s Essential Eight, New Zealand’s Capability model, and industry-specific programs can shape both your overall cybersecurity posture and inform your training priorities.
+But they are no substitute for a precise risk assessment for your organization.

-Assessments identify risks, qualify their impacts and measure your ability to manage them.
+Assessments identify risks, qualify their impacts, and measure your ability to manage them.
 If you’ve got the resources and inputs required, the most sophisticated risk-based models of cybersecurity can put a dollar value on specific threats, helping you target training more precisely (and make a budget case more persuasively) than the broad recommendations a maturity model provides.

-Focus on the basics
+Focus on the Basics

 Your assessment may offer great leads for specific training areas.
 But you should always start with the basics.
-Training on password etiquette, removable media and devices is essential, as is avoiding physical security mistakes such as leaving laptops unlocked, documents visible or passwords written in plain sight.
+Training on password etiquette, removable media, and devices is essential, as is avoiding physical security mistakes such as leaving laptops unlocked, documents visible, or passwords written in plain sight.

 This training must not neglect senior staff.
-In fact, with C-suite, legal and IT staff being particularly sought-after targets because of their influence and access privileges, you may choose to offer these groups tailor-made training.
+In fact, with C-suite, legal, and IT staff being particularly sought-after targets because of their influence and access privileges, you may choose to offer these groups tailor-made training.

-1. If some functions are cloud-based, they’ll need their own cloud-centric security solutions and awareness training.
+• If some functions are cloud-based, they’ll need their own cloud-centric security solutions and awareness training.

 Whatever topics you focus on, training shouldn’t feel like a chore for staff.
 That means using real-world examples that people can relate to, gamifying training where appropriate, and listening to staff feedback.
-Employees that have a voice are far more likely to feel invested in your company’s security culture, and true cyber resilience is only achievable when employees across your organisation are on board.
+Employees that have a voice are far more likely to feel invested in your company’s security culture, and true cyber resilience is only achievable when employees across your organization are on board.

 Subscribe to Cyber Resilience Insights for more articles like these